 You can also enjoy a visit to Kyangushu Island and village trips to see how the locals live their lives.
 Visit the Mutanda Island, which is the largest of the inhabited islands where you can enjoy views of the Congo border, Bwindi National Park, and Lake Mulehe.

 Around Lake Mutunda are a number of trails leading through the forest, including some set up by the Batwa and cultural institutions to teach you about the people who called this forest home.

 Visit the Ssesi Islands

-The islands are not just home to people but are inhabited by a variety of wildlife including some different monkeys, which you can visit on island tours.
-As a vacation and relaxation spot, you will also enjoy the fantastic white sand beaches.
-You can visit the islands aboard a ferry from Entebbe.
-Although not full of activities, the archipelago offers attractive scenery and make an excellent relaxation spot for a few nights as there are a number of accommodation options on the islands.
+Although not full of activities, the archipelago offers attractive scenery and makes an excellent relaxation spot for a few nights, as there are a number of accommodation options.
 There are also areas where you can hire a canoe and have a paddle around.

 The most easily accessible is the largest island of Buggala, but you can also visit a number of others, such as Banda Island and Bukasa.
 Each island has its own charm with Banda Island being an old backpacker destination and the isolated Bukasa Island home to some fantastic beaches.

 Visit a Local Market

 Markets in Uganda offer a glimpse into the everyday lives of the local people and make an interesting experience for visitors.